Restorative Justice Project

 DIVERSE NEEDS

-To meet the diverse needs of racialized Black and Muslim youth in custody.
+To meet the diverse needs of immigrant, refugee and newcomer youth and adult individuals, and their families.

 Image